eddyerburgh/avoriaz/docs/api/mount/dispatch.md

-# simulate(eventName)
+# dispatch(eventName)

-Simulate an event on the wrapper
+dispatch an event on the wrapper

 ### Arguments